mwshinn/mwshinn.github.io/index.md

 [Email](mailto:max-aht-maxshinnpotential-daht-com)

-I extend an open invite to email me.
-I love talking to people who use my software, as well as receiving questions, comments, and (especially) criticisms about my work.
+I extend an open invitation to email me for any reason whatsoever, and I will try to respond promptly.
+I especially love talking to people who use my software, as well as receiving questions, comments, and constructive criticism about my work.
 We can meet in person if you are in the London area.
 (Idea blatently stolen from [Hillel Wayne](https://hillelwayne.com/open-invite/) and [Simon Willison](https://simonwillison.net/2021/Feb/19/office-hours/).)